Umair-exe/Umair-exe/README.md

 - 🔭 Currently working at 3Amigos as a Full Stack Developer.
 - 👯 Open to collaborations and interesting projects.
-- 📫 Reach me at umair.shabir99@gmail.com@gmail.com or [LinkedIn](https://www.linkedin.com/in/muhammad-umair-a134671bb/).
+- 📫 Reach me at umair.shabir99@gmail.com or [LinkedIn](https://www.linkedin.com/in/muhammad-umair-a134671bb/).
-- 😄 Pronouns: Omar
+- 😄 Pronouns: Umair

 ### :hammer_and_wrench: Languages and Tools :